conseilgouz/mod_cg_skillset_j4/README.md

-CG Skill Set (from JD SkillSet 1.7)
+CG Skill Set
 =======

 CG Skill Set (from JD SkillSet 1.7)

 Add counters display to your website.